rdkcentral/Lightning-SDK/README.md

 ## Building app distribution

 Create a new repository and add Lightning-sdk as a dependency.
-Add an AppDefinition.js file and an index.html with the following contents:
+Add a src/App.js file and an index.html with the following contents:
 ```
 <!DOCTYPE html>
 <html lang="en">